manueljcerezo94/bitcoin_gold_portfolio_diversification/README.md

    Higher Sharpe Ratios indicate more desirable portfolios.

 4. **Optimization**:
-   Using Monte Carlo simulations with 10,000 random portfolios, we identify portfolios on the efficient frontier and the portfolio with the maximum Sharpe Ratio.
+   Using simulations with 10,000 random portfolios, we identify portfolios on the efficient frontier and the portfolio with the maximum Sharpe Ratio.

 #### Efficient Frontier Visualization